What is VPN split tunneling and how does it work?

 This mode is intended for advanced users who are familiar with networking.

-• Scroll down to the Tunneled networks section.
-Tunneled networks
+- Go to the Tunneled networks section.

-• Manually enter the network(s) to be routed through the VPN using CIDR notation.
+- Manually enter the network(s) to be routed through the VPN using CIDR notation.
 You can add multiple networks at once, separated by commas.
-For example: 0.0.0.0/0, ::/0 will route all IPv4 and IPv6 traffic through the VPN tunnel.
+For example:

-See Edit a Profile section for details.
+See more details at Edit a Profile or Network.

 4. You need to route all traffic through the VPN, except for certain networks.

-• Scroll down to the non-tunneled networks section.
-Non-tunneled networks
+- Go to the non-tunneled networks section.

-• Manually enter the network(s) to be routed through the VPN using CIDR notation.
+- Manually enter the network(s) to be routed through the VPN using CIDR notation.
 You can add multiple networks at once, separated by commas.
-For example: 0.0.0.0/0, ::/0 will route all IPv4 and IPv6 traffic through the VPN tunnel.
+For example:

-See Edit a Profile section for details.
+See more details at Edit a Profile or Network.

 5. You have complex requirements for network and application traffic routing.